How to Say "The grandfather turns on the light because it is raining" in Korean | Korean Expression

 Quick Answer: "The grandfather turns on the light because it is raining" in Korean is "할아버지는 비가 와서 불을 켜요." (halabeojineun biga waseo buleul kyeoyo.).
 Level: A1.

-Want to express "The grandfather turns on the light because it is raining" in Korean?
-Say "할아버지는 비가 와서 불을 켜요.".
-This beginner-friendly sentence uses polite Korean speech.
-Read on for a full breakdown.
+"The grandfather turns on the light because it is raining" — in Korean, this becomes "할아버지는 비가 와서 불을 켜요.".
+A wonderful beginner sentence with polite and warm tone.

 What does "The grandfather turns on the light because it is raining" mean in Korean?

-The Korean sentence "할아버지는 비가 와서 불을 켜요." translates to "The grandfather turns on the light because it is raining." in English. "할아버지는 비가 와서 불을 켜요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "할아버지는 비가 와서 불을 켜요." translates to "The grandfather turns on the light because it is raining." in English.
+When Korean speakers hear "할아버지는 비가 와서 불을 켜요.", they immediately picture the scene: the grandfather turns on the light because it is raining.
+The sentence is compact yet vivid — a hallmark of well-formed Korean.

 Pronunciation guide: halabeojineun biga waseo buleul kyeoyo.